 The leaves are alternate, stalked, about 2x as long as wide, simple, but usually deeply lobed near the base forming two distinct lower lobes and sometimes four.
 The part of the leaf stalk nearest the base of the leaf has a small wing.
 The terminal lobe is the largest and broadest.
 The leaves face the sunlight and the flower clusters face a different direction.

-The flowers are no more than 1/2 inch wide, blue to purple/violet, 5-part and the lobes of the purple corolla unfold and curve backwards uncovering the five yellow anthers which are united and form a cone around the pistil, resembling the Shooting Star flower.
+The flowers are no more than 1/2 inch wide, blue to purple/violet, 5-part; the lobes of the purple corolla unfold and curve backwards uncovering the five yellow stamens and anthers which are united and form a cone around the pistil, resembling the Shooting Star flower.
 A single style extends beyond the anthers.
 There are yellow to greenish spots at the base of the corolla inside. the cluster stalks and the flower buds are also purple/violet.
 The calyx of the flower is usually purple, but can be greenish.
 It has 5 rounded lobes which are persistent on the base of the berry that forms.

 The fruit is a small 1/4 inch berry, turning from green to a brilliant red.
 Berries are produced throughout the growing season and in the fall the red berries are often remaining long after the leaves have dropped.
 Each berry contains up to 12 yellow oval beaked seeds, 2 mm to 2.5 mm long.